 Well, with that said, the trailer of Akin Omotoso’s VAYA and other supporting visuals were enough to drag me to one of my least favorite cinema spaces.
 It had to do; it was the closest and probably the only one showing this film in my area.

 VAYA is Omotoso’s latest offering which also premiered in Toronto International Film Festival in the Contemporary Cinema realm.
 A film with Zimkhitha Nyoka (Zanele), Sihle Xaba (Nhlanhla) and Sibusiso Msinmang (Nkulu) as leads.
 We meet our leads in a train; they are all traveling to Johannesburg with unique agenda.
-Zanele has to take her sister daughter to her infamous mother who resides in Johannesburg, and Nhlanhla is going to be with his cousin who is a big time shot in the city, he is hopeful that something promising awaits and he’ll make fortunes just like him.
-And Nkulu is headed to the mines to fetch his late father’s body so that he may be laid to rest.
+Zanele has to take her long lost sister's daughter to her infamous mother who resides in Johannesburg, and Nhlanhla is going to be with his cousin who is a big time shot in the city, he is hopeful that something promising awaits and he’ll make fortunes just like the brother.
+On the other hand Nkulu is headed to the mines to fetch his late father’s body so that he may be laid to rest.
 What unravels is a series of unfortunate events.
 All the characters are met with their own tailored experience of Johannesburg, fate of some sort, far from what they had imagined, their lives turn irreversibly.

 The ending felt forced a bit, I think this was due to the connections of all the stories or characters in the end.
-What are the chances to have that happen, realistically?
-Well, who knows, it’s Jozi baba!
+What are the chances to have that happen, well, it's film world, who knows, we are in Jozi after all!
 It would have been groundbreaking to end the complex stories individually, perhaps have the montages, one after the other.
 The director could have chosen the story that was seemingly more important.
 Well, that is just preference and does not take away anything from the fundamental stories we should all be getting familiar with.